 First major protests against the government begin in 38 cities, many of them led by opposition leaders and consisting of student marchers.
-The protests continue through March and turn violent when opposition protestors clash with pro-government groups and government security forces, and several students are arrested.
+The protests continue into March, turning violent when opposition protestors clash with pro-government groups and government security forces.
+Several students are arrested.

 A Colombian news channel is taken off the air by the Venezuelan government for its “biased” coverage of the protests.

-Maduro organized pro-government rallies and prohibited violent anti-government demonstrations.
+Maduro organizes pro-government rallies and prohibits violent anti-government demonstrations.

 A judge accepts a petition from the Attorney General’s office to detain López.